-Novo Nordisk sought to build talent pools in a way that was not simply a “housing tool of resumes,” as Jill put it.
+Novo Nordisk sought to build talent pools for its early talent program in a way that was not simply a “housing tool of resumes,” as Jill put it.
 Instead of just shelving applicants, her team actively used the lists of young talent in order to reach out and keep them involved with the company.

 Jill calls her company’s career page a “two-sided communication tool.”
 Novo Nordisk inputs photos, videos, and testimonials to help students envision working at the company.

 Four times a year, Novo Nordisk sends targeted newsletters for 15 different career paths.
 Although the emails are branded, they focus on industry highlights beyond the company and its career opportunities.
 This provides students with more information regarding their specific field of interest – and establishes Novo Nordisk as an industry expert.

 “We’re trying to fill in the gap that career services may not necessarily be able to give to their students because they’re not in that professional space,” Jill explained.

 The effort has been successful; the campaign boasts a readership rate of about 47 percent, with zero unsubscribes.
 What’s the key?
 “Authenticity,” Jill said.
 “I think people are finding this really empowering, that we’re giving them tools.”

 Novo Nordisk is continuing to improve candidate outreach in its early talent program by configuring its mobile app for offline functionality.
 This ensures that, even in low-bandwidth areas at campus events, recruiters will be able to record information on candidates.

 The company is also creating a total talent acquisition portal that combines the efforts of recruiters on all fronts, from early talent to executive recruitment.